solana-labs/solana/book/src/turbine-block-propagation.md

 # Turbine Block Propagation

-A Solana cluster uses a multi-layer block propagation mechanism called *Turbine* to broadcast transaction blobs to all nodes with minimal amount of duplicate messages.
+A Solana cluster uses a multi-layer block propagation mechanism called *Turbine* to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
 The cluster divides itself into small collections of nodes, called *neighborhoods*.
 Each node is responsible for sharing any data it receives with the other nodes in its neighborhood, as well as propagating the data on to a small set of nodes in other neighborhoods.
 This way each node only has to communicate with a small number of nodes.

-During its slot, the leader node distributes blobs between the validator nodes in the first neighborhood (layer 0).
-Each validator shares its data within its neighborhood, but also retransmits the blobs to one node in some neighborhoods in the next layer (layer 1).
-The layer-1 nodes each share their data with their neighborhood peers, and retransmit to nodes in the next layer, etc, until all nodes in the cluster have received all the blobs.
+During its slot, the leader node distributes shreds between the validator nodes in the first neighborhood (layer 0).
+Each validator shares its data within its neighborhood, but also retransmits the shreds to one node in some neighborhoods in the next layer (layer 1).
+The layer-1 nodes each share their data with their neighborhood peers, and retransmit to nodes in the next layer, etc, until all nodes in the cluster have received all the shreds.

 ## Neighborhood Assignment - Weighted Selection